ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 [Paradigm's MultiFaucet](https://faucet.paradigm.xyz/) is an easy way to get ETH on many different testnets at the same time.
 One of those networks is Optimism Goerli.

-#### Coinbase Wallet
+#### Coinbase

-Users of [Coinbase Wallet](https://www.coinbase.com/wallet) can get test ETH on Optimism Goerli directly from the wallet.
+Users of [Coinbase Wallet](https://www.coinbase.com/wallet) can get test ETH on Optimism Goerli directly from the Coinbase Wallet extension or via their [website](https://coinbase.com/faucets).

 ### Goerli Faucets